-- Loan amounts will be transferred at the beginning of each quarter or semester in which tuition is due and will be made out directly to the educational institution the recipient is attending. - The recipient will need to contact the Foundation to let it know where to send the check along with relevant information such as student account or id number to make sure the check is applied toward the correct account.
+- Loan amounts will be transferred at the beginning of each scholastic period in which tuition is due and will be made out directly to the educational institution the recipient is attending. - The recipient will need to contact the Foundation and provide the organization name and address where the check should be mailed to, along with relevant information such as student account or ID number to make sure the check is applied toward the correct account.